 Tattooing culture may seem ‘rock-and-roll’ from the outside, but at the heart of it is a selection of amazing, highly-experienced artists who take great pride in their work, and their working environments.

-Once you understand the basis of good tattoo etiquette, you should have absolutely no problem once you finally take the plunge and go to get your new tattoo.
+Once you understand the basis of good tattoo etiquette, you should have absolutely no problem when you finally take the plunge and head to the studio.